jabed-web-dev/gitdown-cli/README.md

 # gitdown-cli

-Download folder and files from github repository
+Download single folder and files from github repository

 See gitdown for the command-line github single folder and files download.